 The symbols in this excerpt indicate ornamentation.

-The symbol in measure 2 is called a mordent and the symbol in measure three is called a turn.
+The symbol in measure two is called a mordent, and the symbol in measure three is called a turn.

 This is what the ornamentation looks like when notated.